VegaL101/Simulate-a-basic-network-attack-and-defense-/README.md

   Step 2:
   Simulate the attack.

  To simulate our attack, we first need to obtain the IP address of our Ubuntu machine.
 Open a terminal and type the command: 'ip a'. <br>Then look for the line that starts with 'inet' near the bottom.This line will display your ip address.
-In this example shown below our ip address is 'inet 10.0.2.15'.
-Your ip address should look similar, make sure to take a not of it as we will be using this ip address for our simulation.
+In the image shown below our ip address is 'inet 10.0.2.15'.
+Your ip address should look similar, make sure to take note of it as we will be using this ip address for our simulation.

  ![ubuntu ip](https://github.com/user-attachments/assets/590c5758-8f99-416f-9df2-895743023ec8)